geoscixyz/em/content/maxwell3_fdem/circuitmodel_for_eminduction/index.rst

 .. purpose::

-  The basic principles for EM induction were outlined in CITExxx.
+  The basic principles for EM induction were outlined in Link.
 Here we use an equivalent electric circuit model consisting of three loops to represent that process.
-We derive theinductive response function in terms of circuits, mutual and self-inductance, and coupling.
+We derive the inductive response function in terms of circuits, mutual and self-inductance, and coupling.
 Widgets are developed to help physical understanding.
-The response functions for manypractical geophysical surveys resemble that from the circuit model andhence much intuition about EM signals can be obtained using this analysis.
+The response functions for many practical geophysical surveys resemble that from the circuit model and hence much intuition about EM signals can be obtained using this analysis.

 The basic EM  survey is shown in :numref:`Concepts_3loops`.
 The time varying